stephenplusplus/stubs/readme.md

 - Type: Function
 - Default: `function() {}`

-If `callthrough` is omitted or `false`, this method is called in place of the original method.
-If `callthrough` is `true`, this method is called *after* the original method is called as well.
+This method is called in place of the original method.
+If `opts.callthrough` is `true`, this method is called *after* the original method is called as well.